“For survivors of childhood cancer,

 ~ Journal of the National Cancer Institute

-Despite exaggerated claims of making steady advances with vague promises of better treatments through new drugs or targeted radiation, cancer remains the seemingly invincible killer disease, and toxic conventional treatments are outdated.
+Despite exaggerated claims of making steady advances with vague promises of better treatments through new drugs or targeted radiation, cancer remains the seemingly invincible killer disease.

 “It is clear that the complications, known and unknown, that will develop in survivors can demand a level of knowledge that is beyond the range of the general internist or family doctor, or even of medical oncologists.” ~ Philip Rosoff, M.D.

 Children Against Cancer is dedicated to helping children and teens do more than survive.
 We want them to also thrive.
 Your generous donations make a difference.